irinaNMN/tasks-repository/README.md

 This is new responsive layout page with flexbox.

 ### Grid_container_1.html; Grid_container_2.html; Grid_container_3.html; Grid_container_4.html; Grid_container_5.html;

 ### Grid_container_6.html; Grid_container_7.html; Grid_container_8.html; Grid_container_9.html

 These HTML files contain different grid containers with the given layouts.

+### Task_30.html

+In this file are three JavaScript programs:

+1. A program which will receive as an argument an array of data containing also duplicated values and will return an array of unique values.
+As result we should also show the most frequent item from initial array;
+2. A program in which user will receive as argument an array of numbers and will return the minimum and the maximum numbers from it;
+3. A program in which user will add value from input and they will create an array with entered values.
+On display click we should see every element position and value as in the image below.